takamuffin/link-migration/README.md

 If you have pip available on your system, just type::

-    pip install pymigration
+    pip install link-migration

-If you’ve already got an old version of pymigration, and want to upgrade, use:
+If you’ve already got an old version of link-migration, and want to upgrade, use:

-    pip install --upgrade pymigration
+    pip install --upgrade link-migration